9tim80/dscout/README.md

 NOTE: Actually *installing* CryoUtilities and Decky must still be done manually, using the icons on your Desktop.
 I'm still a Bash noob and haven't figured out how to invoke them yet.

-I was considering adding EmuDeck, but not everyone uses the SD as an emulation machine, so I'm leaving that out at this time.
+I was considering adding EmuDeck, but that takes up a lot of space, and not everyone uses the SD as an emulation machine, so I'm leaving that out at this time.

 It's on the roadmap, right after giving the user a yes/no choice on installing each individual item...which I also couldn't yet figure out.

 USAGE INSTRUCTIONS

 In Steam Deck's Desktop Mode (a.k.a. the KDE Environment):

-Download dscout.sh to a convenient spot, such as your Downloads or Desktop folder.
+1. Download dscout.sh to a convenient spot, such as your Downloads or Desktop folder.
-In the File Manager (Nautilus), Right-click the file, click "Properties," then "Permissions," and then check the box by "is executable."
+2. In the File Manager (Nautilus), Right-click the file, click "Properties," then "Permissions," and then check the box by "is executable."
-Hit OK, and now right-click in the folder where the dscout.sh file is, and select "Open Terminal Here."
+3. Hit OK, and now right-click in the folder where the dscout.sh file is, and select "Open Terminal Here."
 The KDE Konsole should appear.
-Type the following: ./dscout.sh
+4. Type the following: ./dscout.sh

+Suggestions and/or hate mail can be directed to @9tim80 on Twitter.

+No, I'm never calling it X.